dpenkler/linux-usbtmc/README.md

 synchronized. poll/select provide a convenient way of waiting on a number of different instruments and other peripherals simultaneously.
 When the instrument sends an SRQ notification the fd is notified of an exceptional condition.
-To reset the poll/select condition a READ_STATUS_BYTE ioctl must be performed.
+To reset the poll/select condition either a USBTMC488_IOCTL_READ_STB or USBTMC_IOCTL_GET_SRQ_STB must be performed.

 Example with select()